GitExplorer1243/PPJA-Redux-JA-Edition-fan-made-/README.md

 (Farmer to FLorist)
 - Will rebalance gift taste values: Makes the Dried Poison item no longer giftable
+- Rebalance of sell prices for Year 1 flower crops so they aren't overpowered this time (140 gold for a 45-gold flower that grows in seven days?
+NUTS!)
+(Addition by me)

 (Fresh Meat)
 - Will add Chicken Wing and Drumstick drops to Chickens